 It is time once again for another installment in my Writer’s Toolbox Flash fiction.
-For those not familiar with the Writer’s Toolbox exercises, I pull out three sentences at random which have to be used as my first, middle, and closing lines.
-Additionally I must utilize three descriptions, also pulled at random from a stack of cards.
+For those not familiar with The Writer’s Toolbox (affiliate link) exercises, I pull out three sentences at random which have to be used as my first, middle, and closing lines.
+Additionally, I must utilize three descriptions, also pulled at random from a stack of cards.
 Due to the random nature, I do not know how the story will end.
 I apologize for the shift in point of view, but rules are rules.

 Story to date: Bill, a somewhat socially awkward paleoclimatologist in our distant future, learned that his sister has gone missing.
 Their father, a high ranking official, living and working in the orbiting space station, has come to Earth requesting Bill’s help tracking her down.
 Click on this link to read the first part of the story in full.